dylanirlbeck/dylanirlbeck/README.md

 I'm presently interested in two overlapping fields: the philosophy of technology and the intersection of technology and the public sector.
-I also try to cook decent vegetarian food from the NYT Cooking app, explore the city of Chicago, and read a good book every once in a while (currently [_Caste_](https://www.isabelwilkerson.com/), recently [_A Civic Technologist's Practice Guide_](https://www.goodreads.com/book/show/55225556-a-civic-technologist-s-practice-guide)).
+I also try to cook decent vegetarian food from the NYT Cooking app, explore the city of Chicago, and read a good book every once in a while (currently [_Caste_](https://www.isabelwilkerson.com/), previously [_A Civic Technologist's Practice Guide_](https://www.goodreads.com/book/show/55225556-a-civic-technologist-s-practice-guide)).
 I'm always looking to meet new people, so do [drop me a line](mailto:dylanirlbeck@gmail.com) if you'd like to chat.